 *Because of limited class sizes, the focus on regional species and considerations, as well as issues with time zones, we ask that students take courses within their region.
 If you are signing up for a class outside of your time zone, we recommend using a time zone converter like this one.

-Welcome to the online version of our Basic Wildlife Rehabilitation course.
-This course is for beginning wildlife or novice rehabilitators seeking formal education with a hands-on lab!
-The structure is a hybrid format of live video lectures hosted on Zoom, giving you access to the expertise and knowledge of our instructors, paired with asynchronous (pre-recorded) sections which you complete on your own.
+This online version of our Basic Wildlife Rehabilitation course is for beginning wildlife or novice rehabilitators seeking formal education with a hands-on lab!
+The structure is an online format of live video lectures hosted on Zoom, giving you access to the expertise and knowledge of our instructors, paired with asynchronous (pre-recorded) sections which you complete on your own.
 We estimate that live lectures will total about 7 hours and asynchronous work (homework, pre-recorded lectures, and exam) will take about 8+ hours.
 Basic online will take place over 8 days but may vary depending on your location.

 - Animal welfare • Thermoregulatory medical problems

 - Capture and restraint • Starvation and emaciation

 - Stress and shock • Head and spinal trauma